-When someone leaves your company, or they no longer need access to 10,000ft, you should archive that person.
+When someone leaves your company, or they no longer need access to Resource Management, you should archive that person.

-Removes the person from the list of team members on your Organization Page
+- Removes them from team members on your Organization Page

-Assignments for the archived person remain on the Project Page so a project manager can reassign the hours to another person or placeholder if there is outstanding work scheduled in the future.
+Assignments for the archived person remain on the Project Page so a project manager can reassign any remaining work to another person or placeholder.

 You can see a list of archived people in the People section of Account Settings.
-Anytime you archive someone, that individual no longer counts towards the number of Licensed Users or Managed Resources in your account.
+When you archive someone, they no longer count towards the number of Licensed Users or Managed Resources in your account.